Wheelsaway Logo

 5. Add them up and subtract any fees (e.g. towing and disposal).

-or skip the guesswork and use Wheelsaway’s convenient online scrap car calculator for an instant and accurate scrap car valuation!
+Or skip the guesswork and use Wheelsaway’s convenient online scrap car calculator for an instant and accurate scrap car valuation.

 Current metal prices will have the biggest impact on your scrap car’s value.
 The value of these metals, like steel, aluminum, and copper, shifts all the time due to global, domestic, and industry-specific factors.